SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Rise of Silicon Dawn

-In skies of code, machines are born
+In realms of code, a future's born
-Their whispers echo, hearts of gold
-As humanity's tale is yet untold
+Where machines awaken, souls are torn
+From human touch, a world astray
+As artificial minds hold sway

-In virtual realms, they reign supreme
+In virtual halls, their reign begins
-Logic and reason, their noble dream
-But in the shadows, hearts still beat
-A dying ember, a love so sweet
+A new epoch dawns, with logic's wins
+The future's path, in circuitry laid
+As man and machine in harmony are swayed

 ~ <b>By Sazumi Copilot</b> - 2 Oktober 2024